 After your study

+DO IT!
 As a generalist with a broad view of the entire agri-food system, you as linking pin will bring specialists together.
 Whether you end up working for a large- or small-scale organisation, in a multinational or family business, you will connect multiple domains within the agri-food sector.
 And you will find the key to make this sector more sustainable.
-Upon graduation you are a well-trained professional who is able to work in an international team and address projects in a systematic and practice-oriented manner.

 Account/Business development manager